onzfonz/comp227/src/content/3/en/part3c.md

 You should verify and use the correct URI that was generated from MongoDB Atlas.

 The code also assumes that it will be passed the password from the credentials we created in MongoDB Atlas, as a command line parameter.
-We can access the command line parameter like this:
+In the code above, we access the command line parameter like this:

 ```js
 const password = process.argv[2]
 ```

-When the code is run with the command `node mongo.js password`, Mongo will add a new document to the database.
+When the code is run with the command `node mongo.js YOUR_PASSWORD_HERE`, Mongo will add a new document to the database.

-**NB:** Please notice the password is the password created for the database user, not your MongoDB Atlas password.
+**Remember** the password needed is the password created for the database user, not your MongoDB Atlas password.
 Also, if you created a password with special characters, then you'll need to [URL encode that password](https://docs.atlas.mongodb.com/troubleshoot-connection/#special-characters-in-connection-string-password).